monstercameron/ForYou-Social-Ecosystem-Specification/README.md

 - **Decentralized Posting:**
   Users publish posts into a global digital “void” without a central authority.
 - **AI‑Driven Discovery:**
-  AI agents continuously scan the void to surface personalized content for users.
+  Read‑only AI agents continuously crawl the metadata index to find posts matching user-defined interests and filtering rules.
 - **Democratic Visibility:**
-  Content discovery is based on algorithmic relevance rather than centralized curation.
+  Content discovery is algorithmically driven based on relevance rather than centralized curation.

 ### 2.2.
 Technical Foundation
 - **Content Addressing:**
-  All posts are assigned unique hash‑based identifiers (similar to IPFS URIs) for deduplication and verification.
+  Every post is assigned a unique, hash‑based identifier (similar to IPFS URIs) for deduplication and verification.
 - **Sharding & Caching:**
-  Data is sharded and cached at multiple levels to reduce latency and ensure fast propagation across regions.
+  The network shards data and employs multi‑layer caching (regional, node‑level, and local) to reduce latency.
-- **No On‑Chain File Storage:**
+- **Separation of Concerns:**
-  The network only indexes references and metadata; large files remain off‑chain.
+  The network indexes and stores metadata and references on‑chain (or via full nodes), while the actual file content (full JSON posts) is hosted off‑chain on decentralized storage systems.

 ---